- Directed By: Jonathan Mostow

 |Domestic Box Office: $38,577,772||Overseas Box Office: $83,867,000|

 Surrogates was dated for September 25 and bowed against the sci-fi dud Pandorum and the remake of Fame.
 The mouse house gave the pic an expensive marketing campaign and tracking was pointing to an opening in the mid to low 20s.
 Reviews were mixed to poor and it opened far below expectations with $14,902,692 — placing #2 for the weekend led by the holdover Cloudy with a Chance of Meatballs.
-Audiences didn’t like what they saw and gave the movie a toxic C cinemascore and it sank 51.4% in its second weekend to $7,241,054 and declined 41.1% in its third session to $4,268,314.
+Audiences didn’t like what they saw and gave the movie an awful C cinemascore and it sank 51.4% in its second weekend to $7,241,054 and declined 41.1% in its third session to $4,268,314.
 Surrogates closed out its domestic run with only $38,577,772.